Main Art Theater

 The Main Art Theater was a movie theater located at 118 North Main Street in downtown Royal Oak, Michigan, at the corner of Main Street and 11 Mile Road.
-Opened on August 7, 1941 by Robert Anthony, the theater was originally a single-screen theater with 800 seats.
+Opened on August 7, 1941 by Robert Anthony, it was originally a single-screen theater with 800 seats designed by Dearborn-based architect Bennett & Straight.
 In 1983, the original 800-seat theater was split into two theaters during renovations, and a third theater was added to the building in 1993.

 The Main Art specialized in art films and independent movies, and regularly held midnight showings of classic films on Friday and Saturday nights.
 The theater showed mainstream films prior to its arthouse renovation in 1983.

 Landmark Theatres operated the Main Art from 1997 until its closure in 2021.
 In May 2022, A.F.
 Jonna Management & Development gained approval from the Royal Oak City Council to demolish the theater for a mixed-use building.
 The Main Art was officially demolished on the afternoon of July 25, 2022.